TappNetwork/filament-survey/README.md

 }
 ```

 That's it!
-Now the surveys, sections, questions, answers, and entries resources will be displayed in the left sidebar in your Filament admin panel.
+Now the surveys, answers, and entries resources will be displayed in the left sidebar in your Filament admin panel.
+To enable dedicated resources for Sections, and Questions, publish the config and add QuestionResource and SectionResource to the 'resources' array.